 The margin of safety is the difference between the amount of expected profitability and the break-even point.
 The margin of safety formula is equal to current sales minus the breakeven point, divided by current sales.

 There are two applications to define the margin of safety:

-In the principle of investing, margin of safety is the difference between the intrinsic value of a stock against its prevailing market price.
-Intrinsic value is the actual worth of a company’s asset, or the present value of an asset when adding up the total discounted future income generated.
+In the principle of investing, the margin of safety is the difference between the intrinsic value of a stock against its prevailing market price.
+Intrinsic value is the actual worth of a company’s asset or the present value of an asset when adding up the total discounted future income generated.

 In accounting, the margin of safety is calculated by subtracting the break-even point amount from the actual or budgeted sales and then dividing by sales; the result is expressed as a percentage.

 Margin of Safety = (Current Sales Level – Breakeven Point)/ Current Sales Level x 100

 The margin of safety formula can also be expressed in dollar amounts or number of units:

 Margin of Safety in Dollars = Current Sales – Breakeven Sales

 Margin of Safety in Units = Current Sales Units – Breakeven Point